jelastic-jps/wordpress-cluster/README.md

 * **Redis** is high-performance RAM-allocated data structure store used as a highspeed caching solution
 * Highly-available **[MariaDB Galera Cluster](https://github.com/jelastic-jps/mysql-cluster#mariadb-galera-cluster)** is used to store and operate user data
 * **[Shared Storage](https://docs.jelastic.com/shared-storage-container)** cluster, ensuring high avaiablity with GlusterFS, is mounted to all application server nodes for sharing common data
-* Traffic encryption is provided by Let's Encrypt Add-On[Let's Encrypt Add-On](https://jelastic.com/blog/free-ssl-certificates-with-lets-encrypt/)  with automatic issuing of trusted SSL certificate and Auto-Renewal.
+* Traffic encryption is provided by [Let's Encrypt Add-On](https://jelastic.com/blog/free-ssl-certificates-with-lets-encrypt/)  with automatic issuing of trusted SSL certificate and Auto-Renewal.
 * **[Premium CDN](https://jelastic.com/blog/enterprise-cdn-verizon-integration/)** integration in order to provide Lightning-fast static assets loading